galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

     title: "Docker basics"
   - type: "none"
     title: "A Galaxy instance configured to serve interactive tools"
-time_estimation: '1h'
+time_estimation: '5h'
 subtopic: tooldev
 key_points:
-  - "Galaxy Interactive Tools (GxIT) provide an interface for external web applications in Galaxy"
+  - "Galaxy Interactive Tools (GxIT) provide an interface for external web applications to be embedded in Galaxy"
   - "GxITs require complex architecture, but most of this is handled by Galaxy core"
   - "Example GxITs are Jupyter notebooks, RStudio or R Shiny apps"
   - "GxITs are heavily dependant on container technologies like Docker"
-  - "If a tool is already containerized, it can be integrated rapidly into Galaxy as a GxIT"
+  - "If a tool is containerized, it can be integrated rapidly into Galaxy as a GxIT"
   - "In theory, any containerized web application can be wrapped as a GxIT"
 contributors:
   - eancelet